tucnak/telebot/README.md

 }
 ```

 Telegram Bot API supports long polling and webhook integration.
-I don't really
-care about webhooks, so the only concrete Poller you'll find in the library
-is the `LongPoller`.
-Poller means you can plug telebot into whatever existing
+Poller means you
+can plug telebot into whatever existing bot infrastructure (load balancers?) you
-bot infrastructure (load balancers?) you need, if you need to.
-Another great thing
+need, if you need to.
+Another great thing about pollers is that you can chain
-about pollers is that you can chain them, making some sort of middleware:
+them, making some sort of middleware:
 ```go
 poller := &tb.LongPoller{Timeout: 15 * time.Second}
 spamProtected := tb.NewMiddlewarePoller(poller, func(upd *tb.Update) bool {